greerm3/VPN/README.md

 <p align="left">

 - <b>Go to https://whatismyipaddress.com and write down the IPv4 address and city<b>
-- <b>Create a Virtual Machine resource. *Leave Resource Group blank and choose a Region different from your own <b>
+- <b>Create a Virtual Machine resource. *Leave Resource Group blank and choose a Region different from where you live <b>
 <p>
 <img src="https://i.imgur.com/fF5CWDB.png" height="80%" width="80% alt="vpn"/>

-- <b>Log into VM in Remote Desktop using public IP address from VM
+- <b>Log into Remote Desktop using public IP address from Virtual Machine<b>
-- <b>Go to https://whatismyipaddress.com and write down new IPv4 address and city</b>
+- <b>Go to http://whatismyipaddress.com and write down new IPv4 address and city</b>
 - <b>Go to https://protonvpn.com/
 - <b>Create free account and download
 <p>